The Ultimate Resource: Simon–Ehrlich wager

 Based on preliminary research for The Ultimate Resource, Simon and Paul Ehrlich made a famous wager in 1980, betting on a mutually agreed upon measure of resource scarcity over the decade leading up to 1990.

 Ehrlich was the author of a popular book, The Population Bomb, which argued that mankind was facing a demographic catastrophe with the rate of population growth quickly outstripping growth in the supply of food and resources.
 Simon was highly skeptical of such claims.

 Simon had Ehrlich choose five of several commodity metals.
 Ehrlich chose five metals: copper, chromium, nickel, tin, and tungsten.
 Simon bet that their prices would go down.
 Ehrlich bet they would go up.

 The basket of goods, costing US$1,000 in 1980, fell in price by over 57 percent over the following decade.
 As a result, in October 1990, Paul Ehrlich mailed Julian Simon a check for US$576.07 to settle the wager in Simon's favor.

 Population

 A large section of the book is dedicated to showing how population growth ultimately creates more resources.
 The basic argument echoes the overarching thesis: as resources become more scarce, the price rises, creating an incentive to adapt.
-It suggests that the more a society has to invent and innovate, ceteris paribus, the more easily the society will raise its living standards and lower resource scarcity.
+It suggests that the more a society has to invent and innovate, all else being equal, the more easily the society will raise its living standards and lower resource scarcity.